Eras

 region of western Anatolia between Smyrna and the bay of Edremit

 was known as Aiolis.
-Herodotus counts twelve Aiolian cities
+Herodotos counts twelve Aiolian cities

 to correspond to the cities of Ionia, the most famous of which